Norserium/vue-advanced-forms/example/docs/README.md

 # Overview

+It's the **field centered** form library.
+It means that this library would be preferable to use, when you form fields are represented by mounted, physical and visible fields, i.e. component `Field` or `FieldArray`.

-This library is highly inpired by [Formik](https://jaredpalmer.com/formik/docs/guides/form-submission), [VeeValidate](https://logaretm.github.io/vee-validate/) libraries and [AngularJS](https://angularjs.org/) forms.
+This library also is highly inpired by [Formik](https://jaredpalmer.com/formik/docs/guides/form-submission), [VeeValidate](https://logaretm.github.io/vee-validate/) libraries and [AngularJS](https://angularjs.org/) forms.
 Though the building forms with Vue is more easier than with React, there are still tasks, that any developer should handle:
 - store the values and field/form meta